samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 * `app` directory: It holds all the constructs that belong to the app and build it.
 * `environments` directory: It holds configuration for different environments such as `development` and `production`.
-* `index.html`: The entry point for the frontend application
+* `index.html`: The entry point for the frontend application.
-* `main.ts`: The entry point for the Angular application
+* `main.ts`: The entry point for the Angular application.
 * `polyfills.ts`:  This file includes polyfills needed by Angular and is loaded before the app.
 You can add your own extra polyfills to this file.
 * `styles.css`: Application-wide (global) styles.
 Add your own to customize the app's look.

 Inside the `app` folder is where the core Angular development happens.
 Here we find:

-* `app.module.ts` which bootstraps the application using the `app.component.ts`.
+* `app.module.ts`, which bootstraps the application using the `app.component.ts`.
-* `app-routing.module.ts` which defines the root routes of the app.
+* `app-routing.module.ts`, which defines the root routes of the app.
 * We have three folders that define components of the app:
   * `home`: Holds a component that defines the Home view of our app.
   * `callback`: The route that points to this component will be called by Auth0 once it completes the authentication process successfully.
 This component has logic that saves the authentication data returned by Auth0 in memory.
   * `account`: Holds a component that defines an Account view that presents user profile information.
 This is a private view that requires authentication.
-* We have an `auth` folder that holds everything related to the authentication feature of our application which is powered by Auth0.
+* We have an `auth` folder that holds everything related to the authentication feature of our application, which is powered by Auth0.

 This is the gist of the project structure available to us.
 Next, let's learn about the authentication flow that this Angular application is following.